anagonzalezalvarez/Bioinformatics_Pipelines/Project/3_functionalcharacterization/README.md

 ```

-### 3. Visualize number of unique and shared interactions across the two stages of developemnt: p10 and p28
+### 3. Visualize number of unique and shared interactions across the two stages of developemnt p10 and p28 for the two directions

 ```
 #--- Sst -> Vip